Ismenama5s/haseeb-qureshi.github.io/_posts/2019-10-31-ethereum-is-now-unforkable-thanks-to-defi.md

 ![](https://miro.medium.com/max/1115/1*S_DB-qGEYYcHIADc-RFiBQ.png)

 All other fiat backed stablecoins have negligible usage in DeFi.
-But so what, you might say --- this is a problem that the market can solve.
+But so what, you might say—this is a problem that the market can solve.
 Let other stablecoins like Tether and TUSD, which have billions in circulation, step up and take USDC's place.

 But what about the existing financial instruments that use USDC, directly and indirectly?
 DeFi could hypothetically survive without USDC, but given how deeply entangled it all is, it's incredibly challenging to extricate it quickly and safely.